ryan-mcclue/unsw/anat2521/assignment.md

 The development of agricultural and farming settlements in the early Neolithic period catalysed a sedentary way of human life, ultimately leading to an increase in warlike engagements.
 Investigating the colonisation of Central and North-West Europe by LBK () farmers, this transition is highly evident.
+Radiocarbon dating age and  Agricultural diet (keely).
+The absence of these markers in the archeological record predating the LBK colonisation is evidence of the fact that the native Mesolithic inhabitants were foragers and therefore lived a more nomadic way of life.
-Radiocarbon dating age and  Agricultural diet (keely) Settled because of nature of their economy. this sets the scene for violence (ferguson) Can see that this happened quickly.
+Settled because of nature of their economy. this sets the scene for violence (ferguson) Can see that this happened quickly.
 Evidence of violence between foragers and LBK (keely)